 EasyCruise Didn’t Include Food as Standard

 The cruise fare also didn’t include any housekeeping services.
-These would cost extra if required.
+These cost extra if required.

 I haven’t managed to find anybody who took an EasyCruise but didn’t take the full voyages, but they must exist!